About Susan

 1995: Jury Kuhlau competition

-In 1995, Susan became the first woman member to be invited to the jury of the international Kuhlau competition.
+In 1995, Susan became the first woman member of the jury of the International Kuhlau Competition.

 -